 Instructions

-• Generously spray a 24-cup mini muffin tin with non-stick cooking spray.
-This prevents sticking and makes cleanup easier.
+• Generously spray a 24-cup mini muffin tin or silicone muffin liners with non-stick cooking spray.

 • Cook the bacon until crispy, then finely chop and set aside.

-• In a blender, combine the eggs, cottage cheese, whipping cream, salt, and pepper.
-Blend until completely smooth.
+• In a blender, combine the eggs, cottage cheese, whipping cream, hot sauce, salt, and pepper.

 • Divide the shredded Gruyère cheese evenly into the bottom of each muffin cup.

-• Pour the egg mixture into each muffin cup, filling about two-thirds full to leave space for them to rise.
+• Pour the egg mixture into each cup, filling about two-thirds full.

-• Sprinkle the chopped bacon over the top of each egg bite.
-Gently press it into the mixture with a spoon so it stays in place.
+• Sprinkle the chopped bacon evenly over the top.
+Gently press the bacon into the mixture with a spoon so it stays in place.

-• Bake for 20 to 25 minutes, or until the egg bites are fully set and the tops are lightly golden.
+• Bake for 25 to 30 minutes, or until the egg bites are fully set and lightly golden on top.

-• Remove from the oven and let them rest in the pan for 5 to 10 minutes.
+• Remove the muffin pan from the water bath and let the egg bites rest in the pan for 5 minutes.

-• Use a spoon to gently loosen and remove each egg bite.
-Serve warm, or allow to cool for storage.
+• Use a spoon or small offset spatula to gently loosen and remove each egg bite.

 Gina’s Notes and Tips

-• Fridge: Once cooled, store the egg bites in an airtight container in the fridge for up to 5 days.
-I like to separate layers with parchment paper to keep them from sticking.
+• Store cooled egg bites in an airtight container in the fridge for up to 5 days.
+I like placing parchment paper between the layers so they do not stick together.

-• Reheating Tip: For the best texture, reheat in the microwave on 50% power for 60 to 90 seconds.
-Cover loosely with a damp paper towel to keep them moist.
-You can also reheat in a toaster oven at 300°F for 8 to 10 minutes for a slightly crispier edge.
+• For reheating, microwave on 50% power for 60 to 90 seconds with a damp paper towel over the top.
+If I’m warming up a bigger batch, I usually pop them into a 300-degree oven for about 8 to 10 minutes instead.